-Metadata is structured data that facilitates access, administration and preservation of resources.
+Metadata is structured data that facilitates discovery, access, administration and preservation of resources.

 Want help?
 Contact us!